KaikaiZhao/KaikaiZhao.github.io/_posts/2019-08-09-Sparse-Variational-Inference-for-Generalized-Gaussian-Process-Models.md

 ---
 layout: post
-title: Sparse Variational Inference for Generalized Gaussian Process Models - a Tutorial
+title: Sparse Variational Inference for Generalized Gaussian Process Models - Tutorial 2
 description: This is a tutorial for this ICML 2015 paper 'Sparse Variational Inference for Generalized Gaussian Process Models'.
 It covers fixed point method, stochastic variational inference and some experiments.
 date: 2019-08-09
 ---